oVirt/ovirt-site/source/feature/ipv6-support.html.md

 #### VDSM API

-1. Test functionality of newly added attributes to @NetworkOptions, @SetupNetworkNetAttributes, @RunningVmStats
+1. Test functionality of newly added attributes to @NetworkOptions, @SetupNetworkNetAttributes

+*   -   Create Network with both with static IPv4 and IPv6 addresses.
+    -   Create Network where IPv6 will be using Stateless autoconfiguration and DHCPv6 at the same time.

-2. Test that every api schema that can contain IP address, can contain IPv6 address.
-Listed in [#Vdsm api](#Vdsm_api) Records that DOES NOT need change.
+1. Test that every api schema that can contain IP address, can contain IPv6 address.
+Listed in [#Vdsm api](#Vdsm_api) Records that DO NOT need to change.

+*   -   Try to fence node addressed with IPv6 address.
+    -   Create IP on IPv6 network only, reported IPv6 address should be IPv6.

-3. Test functionality of IPv6 related fields.
+1. Test functionality of IPv6 related fields.
 Listed in [#Vdsm api](#Vdsm_api) Records that already contains IPv6 fields.

 #### Ovirt-Engine GUI

 1. Test that to every address field can be inserted IPv6 address.
 Test every form of IPv6 address: full form, omited leading zeros, changed group of zeros (https://en.wikipedia.org/wiki/IPv6_address#Presentation).

+*   -   Add host addressed by IPv6 address.
+    -   Add external provider using IPv6 address.
+    -   Add storage using IPv6 address.

-2. Test every combination of Edit Network, every boot protocol with combination of IPv6 or IPv4 addresses.
+1. Test every combination of Edit Network, every boot protocol with combination of IPv6 or IPv4 addresses.
 There should always be selected at least one protocol, otherwise the error should raise.

+*   -   Edit network to use static configuration and fill in IPv4 and IPv6 addresses.
+    -   Use DHCP configuration for IPv4 and stateless configuration for IPv6.

 TBD list of interesting IPv6-related actions that should be tested.